 Automatic transmissions use transmission fluid to cool internal parts, lubricate bearing surfaces, and to hydraulically operate switches and solenoids inside of the transmission.
 Like anything that is full of fluid, an automatic transmission can start leaking over time.
 Sometimes these leaks are easy to fix and cost very little, while other leaks can point at serious problems within the transmission.
-An automatic transmission system can hold anywhere from 3 quarts to over 20 quarts of transmission fluid, and that fluid level is essential to proper function.
+An automatic transmission system can hold anywhere from 3 quarts to over 20 quarts of transmission fluid, and that transmission fluid level is essential to proper function.
 When an automatic transmission leaks and the fluid level goes down, this can cause the transmission to slip, have erratic shifting, or even fail to go into gear.

 A low fluid level condition will also cause the transmission to overheat.
 Keep in mind that transmissions do not react well to high heat, so it is important to make sure that your automatic transmission is full of quality transmission fluid and that you don’t ignore leaks that can turn into more expensive repairs.
 Let’s take a look at some of the reasons your transmission might be leaking, and what steps you can take to correct them.

 Transmissions can leak anywhere there is a seal between 2 parts.
 Some very common places that transmissions will leak are: